Tina Peters (politician)

-Tina Marie Peters (born September 11, 1955) is an American politician who served as County Clerk of Mesa County, Colorado, from 2019 to 2023; however, in 2021, she was temporarily suspended by the Colorado Secretary of State.
-Peters is the first election official in the U.S. convicted of criminal charges related to efforts to overturn the 2020 presidential election predicated on conspiracy theories regarding the legitimacy of Donald Trump's defeat.
-In August 2024, she was convicted in Colorado state court on seven charges — four of which were felonies — relating to unauthorized access to election machines.
+Tina Marie Peters (born September 11, 1955) is an American politician who served as County Clerk of Mesa County, Colorado, from 2019 to 2023.
+In 2021, she was temporarily suspended by the Colorado Secretary of State, and was convicted of criminal charges related to efforts to overturn the 2020 election of Joe Biden as U.S. President.
+In August 2024, she was convicted in Colorado state court on seven charges—four of which were felonies—relating to unauthorized access to election machines.
 She was subsequently sentenced to nine years of incarceration.
+On December 11, 2025, President Donald Trump claimed to have pardoned Peters, though that had no effect on her state convictions.
+Following Trump's threats to withhold federal funding from Colorado, on May 15, 2026, Colorado Governor Jared Polis commuted Peters' sentence.
+She was released on parole on June 1, 2026.